-If you suffer from both diabetes and high blood pressure, you’ll need to be careful with which foods and drinks you choose but even more so with the amount.
+If you suffer from both diabetes and high blood pressure, you’ll need to be careful which foods and drinks you choose but even more so with the amount you eat.
 As a general rule, your diet should be characterized by being low in sodium, fats, and carbohydrates.
-As for the foods that you should never forget, they are:
+As for the foods that you should definitely not leave out, here they are:

 Foods that are rich in soluble fiber

-These keep fat levels stable and can be used as substitutes for salt.
-At the same time, the fiber helps to prevent constipation and to balance your blood pressure.
+Foods rich in fiber keep fat levels stable and some of them can be used as substitutes for salt.
+At the same time, the fiber helps to prevent constipation and balance your blood pressure.

-Some of the foods that can contribute lots of fiber and omega-3 fatty acids (recommended for people with diabetes and high blood pressure) are:
+Among the foods that can contribute fiber and omega-3 fatty acids (recommended for people with diabetes and high blood pressure) are:

-A good diet always contains vegetables, especially if you have diabetes and high blood pressure.
-So, you’ll need to cook them without salt (or with very low amounts) and avoid frying them.
-They’re best raw, steamed, or baked, and seasoned with herbs and spices.
+A good diet always contains vegetables, especially if you suffer from diabetes and high blood pressure.
+However, you’ll need to cook them without salt (or with really low amounts) and avoid frying them.
+It’s best to eat them raw, steamed, or baked, and seasoned with herbs and spices.

 There’s a common misconception that diabetics can’t eat fruit because it’s sweet.
-Instead of avoiding them, diabetics should consume them to supplement their diet in a healthy way.
+On the contrary, instead of avoiding them, diabetics should consume them to supplement their diet in a healthy way.

-Nutritionist Julio Basulto points out that fresh, whole fruits are recommended for diabetics, because they contain numerous nutrients that contribute to overall health.
-And contrary to popular belief, they don’t affect blood sugar levels or promote excess weight.
+Nutritionist, Julio Basulto points out that fresh, whole fruits are recommended for diabetics because they contain numerous nutrients that contribute to overall health.
+Furthermore, contrary to popular belief, they don’t affect blood sugar levels or promote excess weight.

 “Except for a few pathologies, such as food hypersensitivity or kidney disease, among others […] the unanimous message that the population should receive regarding whole fruit is: try to consume at least three servings a day.”

-On the other hand, Dr. Manuel Viso states that fruits (whole) can be consumed at any time of the day.
-They aren’t fattening because they don’t have free sugars and they can provide multiple benefits because they’re rich in various nutrients.
-In addition, they contain fiber and promote intestinal transit.
+Dr. Manuel Viso states that fruits (whole) can be consumed at any time of the day.
+They aren’t fattening because they don’t have free sugars and can provide multiple benefits because they’re rich in various nutrients.
+In addition, they contain fiber and promote gastrointestinal transit.

-Eating fish three times a week is good for your health, so it’s perfect for people with diabetes and high blood pressure.
-In fact, the best ones are cold water or oily fish because they provide omega-3 fatty acids that reduce heart problems and provide vitamins, antioxidants, and minerals.
+Eating fish three times a week is good for your health, and is perfect for people with diabetes and high blood pressure.
+In fact, the best is oily fish because they provide omega-3 fatty acids that reduce heart problems and provide vitamins, antioxidants, and minerals.
 They’re recommended for all your cells and organs to keep them in good condition.
 Among the best are:

 Low-fat dairy products

 Although there are discrepancies regarding this point, it’s generally said that low-fat dairy products are good sources of calcium and, as they don’t contain as much fat as whole dairy products, they help control blood sugar.
-Therefore, don’t hesitate to consume low-fat milk, cheese, yogurt, and butter.
+Therefore, don’t hesitate to consume low-fat milk, cheese, and yogurt.

-You have to watch out for ready-to-eat and frozen foods, as most of them contain a lot of salt.
-In addition, you should pay attention to foods that are low in sugar because they may contain a lot of sodium (like some oat flakes for breakfast, for example).
+You must be careful with ready-to-eat and frozen foods, as most of them contain a great deal of salt.
+In addition, you should pay attention to foods that are low in sugar because they may contain a lot of sodium (like some oat flakes for breakfast).

-Pay close attention when you’re out buying foods and read the nutritional labels on everything you choose.
-At first, it’ll take time, but then you’ll know what you should and shouldn’t eat.
-For starters, buy more from the fruits and vegetables section than any other and it’ll be easier for you to pick healthy foods.
+Pay close attention when you’re out buying food and read the nutritional labels on everything you choose.
+At first, it’ll take time, but you’ll soon learn what you should and shouldn’t eat.
+For starters, buy more from the fruit and vegetable section than any other and it’ll be easier for you to pick healthy foods.

 Don’t forget that, in addition to eating healthy foods, you need to exercise three times a week.
-Without having to perform very difficult or intense exercise, set aside your sedentary lifestyle and bad habits if you want to live well despite having diabetes and high blood pressure.
+It doesn’t have to be difficult or intense exercise.
+You simply need to set aside your sedentary lifestyle and bad habits and you’ll be able to live well, despite having diabetes and high blood pressure.

-Finally, comply with all the recommendations your doctor (or your nutritionist) has given you.
-Ask them any questions you have, even the ones that you think might be obvious.
-Keep a list of what you’re eating so your doctor can evaluate whether or not your diet is appropriate.It might interest you...
+Finally, you must always comply with the recommendations that your doctor (or nutritionist) has given you.
+Ask them any questions you have, even the ones you might think are irrelevant or too obvious.
+Also, keep a list of what you’re eating so your doctor can evaluate whether or not your diet is appropriate.It might interest you...